prvnlhr/DO.er_mern_pwa/client/src/courseData/coursesMarkDown/javascript/1_javascript_introduction/1_what_is_js.md

 console.log("Sorted array:", sortedArray);
 ```

-When you use fenced code blocks with the "javascript" language specifier, it will render the JavaScript code with proper syntax highlighting, making it more readable and easier to understand for readers.
+When you use fenced code blocks with the `javascript` language specifier, it will render the JavaScript code with proper syntax highlighting, making it more readable and easier to understand for readers.

 Note that the syntax highlighting and rendering of code blocks may vary depending on the Markdown renderer or platform you are using to view the Markdown content.